alexhokl/notes/gcloud.md

     - it is done regardless of a message has been consumed or not
   - subscription level
     - maximum at 7 days
+- ordering
+  * requirements
+    + ordering key is set in a message
+    + ordering is enabled in a subscription
+  * properties
+    + order
+      + message published in the same region will be received in the same order
+    + consistent redelivery
+      + If a message is redelivered, then all messages received after that message for the same ordering key will also be redelivered, whether or not they were already acknowledged.
+    + affinity
+      + for streaming pull subscriber, if there are messages with an ordering key to a subscriber, the additional messages will be delivered to the same subscriber.
+If there are no outstanding messages, the service delivers messages to the last subscriber to receive messages for that key on a best-effort basis
 - Pub/Sub Lite
   - it is mostly for real-time event processing
   - it does not support push subscribers